Otto Messmer: Early life

 Messmer was born on August 16, 1892, to a German Catholic family in West Hoboken, New Jersey (now Union City).
 He attended Holy Family Parochial School.
-He had a love of vaudeville and the entertainment industry instilled in him by his parents and teachers beginning at a young age.
+He had a love of vaudeville and the entertainment industry instilled in him by his parents and teachers which began at a young age.
 He attended the Thomas School of Art in New York City from 1911–1913, and participated in a work-study program with the Acme Agency, where he did illustrations for fashion catalogs.

 Career

 Messmer's first love, however, was cartooning.
-Inspired by Winsor McCay's animated films, such as How a Mosquito Operates, Messmer began creating his own comics for local newspapers in 1912, the same year he met Anne Mason, whom he married in 1934.
+Inspired by Winsor McCay's animated films, such as How a Mosquito Operates, Messmer began creating his comics for local newspapers in 1912, the same year he met Anne Mason, whom he married in 1934.
 One of his comics, Fun, ran as part of the Sunday comics' page for New York World.

-Messmer signed a deal with Jack Cohn of Universal Studios in 1915 to produce a test film of a character Messmer created called "Motor Mat".
+Messmer signed a deal with Universal Studios in 1915 to produce a test film of a character Messmer created called "Motor Mat".
 It was never released, but drew the interest of animator Pat Sullivan, though Messmer instead decided to go to work with Henry "Hy" Mayer, a well-known cartoonist.
 Mayer and Messmer collaborated on the successful animated series The Travels of Teddy, which was based on the life of Teddy Roosevelt.
 Messmer would subsequently work for Sullivan, who handled the business side of the work, with Messmer handling creative responsibilities.
 When Sullivan served a nine-month prison sentence in 1917, Messmer briefly returned to work with Mayer, until Messmer was drafted into World War I.

 When Messmer returned to the United States in 1919, he returned to Sullivan's studio, which was hired by director Earl Hurd of Paramount Screen Magazine for a cartoon short that would accompany a feature film.
 Sullivan gave the project to Messmer, whose end result, Feline Follies, starred Master Tom, a black cat, who was a prototype to Felix, which brought good luck to people in trouble.